MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/nettxqueue/nf-nettxqueue-nettxqueuegetdemux8021p.md

 ## -description

-Retrieves the 802.1p priority information associated with a transmit queue.
+The **NetTxQueueGetDemux8021p** function retrieves the IEEE 802.1p priority information associated with a transmit queue.

 ## -parameters